1984 Summer Olympics boycott: Ban the Soviets Coalition

-LAOOC President Ueberroth belatedly tried reassuring the Soviets, first by telling them that the California legislative resolution was unimportant because of the "scatterbrained way it had been adopted", and second, by dismissing the Coalition as "fringe extremists, not a legitimate threat to athletes" who were ultimately "a group of nobodies in Los Angeles".
-A U.S. State Department memorandum had warned the Soviets that "the publicity that the Soviet media has devoted to the Ban the Soviets Coalition has generated far more interest and U.S. press coverage of this insignificant group than it could have ever achieved on its own."
-The Soviets in turn began requesting that demonstrations against Soviet athletes be banned, while also suggesting that Balsiger be forcibly removed from Los Angeles to "a remote and quiet place", leaving Deputy U.S. Secretary of State Kenneth Dam to ask "What more do they want, other than to change Los Angeles into a miniature of the Soviet Union?"
+Upon realizing that Reagan would not support a ban, the Coalition turned to more provocative actions, including sending letters to Soviet Olympic officials warning that their athletes might be physically harmed.
+These efforts brought the Coalition outsized media attention in the United States and abroad, while the LAOOC, along with the Reagan Administration, refrained from publicly denouncing their activities.
+Faced with increasing threats from the Coalition and silence from the LAOOC and the White House, the Soviets took their concerns to the U.S. State Department, who instead warned the Soviets about the publicity Soviet media was beginning to devote to Ban the Soviets Coalition, as it was generating "far more interest and U.S. press coverage of this insignificant group than it could have ever achieved on its own."
+The Soviets requested that the State Department ban demonstrations against Soviet athletes while also suggesting that Balsiger be forcibly removed from Los Angeles to "a remote and quiet place", leaving Deputy U.S. Secretary of State Kenneth Dam to ask "What more do they want, other than to change Los Angeles into a miniature of the Soviet Union?"